-and 2 lecture/lab
+Class Hours: 1 lecture and 9 lab and 2 lecture/lab

-Prereg: "C" or higher in CULN 130.
+Prereq: "C" or higher in CULN 130.
 Semester Offered: Spring Description: This course is an introduction to the fundamental concepts, skills, and techniques of basic baking.
-Special emphasis is placed on the study of ingredient functions, product identification, weights, measures. and proper use and maintenance of bakeshop tools and equipment.
+Special emphasis is placed on the study of ingredient functions, product identification, weights, measures, and proper use and maintenance of bakeshop tools and equipment.
 Students identify the basic baking concepts and techniques in preparing items such as quick breads, yeast breads, pies, cakes, cookies, dessert sauces, custards, and creams.